FredKSchott/snowpack/www/_template/guides/svelte.md

 +export default app;
 ```

 Start up Snowpack with `npm start` and you should see a page that says "Learn Svelte."
-Congrads!
-You have Svelte up and running!

-TODO: IMAGE
+Learn job, you now have Svelte up and running.
+When you make changes to the code and save them, you'll see them instantly in the browser without refreshing the entire page.
+That's the Hot Module Refresh from `@snowpack/plugin-svelte`.

+Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
+When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.

+> 💡 Tip: check out your network tab in the browser inspector- you'll see only the file that changed reloading, not all the files that make up the site.

 ## Customize your project layout